Table of Content

 ManyRequests has updated its pricing structure.
 They now offer plans based on team size, with all tiers including unlimited clients:

-- Core ($149/month or $119 billed annually): Includes 5 team members.
-Adds time tracking, design annotation, and Zapier integration.
+- Core ($149/month): 5 team members, time tracking, design annotation, Zapier

 Complete Business Management Tool with Built-In CRM, Finance & Automation